The local and state grants listed below are a good match for many of our Hometown Pride projects!

 - Amount: Up to $2,000

-- Apply: Due March 30th.
-Application guidelines at http://www.iowagrocers.com/build-with-bags-program.cfm
+- Apply: Typically due March 30th.
+Application guidelines at https://www.iowagrocers.com/grants.html

 Wellmark MATCH grants